quixio/quix-samples/csharp/advanced/Matlab/README.md

 ## Requirements

-To create Python packages from MATLAB functions you need the following MathWorks products
+To compile MATLAB and Simulink to .NET, you need the following MathWorks products
  - MATLAB
  - MATLAB Compiler
  - MATLAB Compiler SDK